KUSHAL-31/react-ai-ragbot/README.md

 # react-ragbot

-`react-ragbot` is a modern React component library that provides drop‑in **AI chat and voice assistant UIs**.
+`react-ragbot` is a modern React + TypeScript component library that provides drop‑in **AI chat and voice assistant UIs**.
 It is designed to connect seamlessly with your backend (LLM, RAG pipeline, or custom AI service) and give users an experience similar to ChatGPT or Google Assistant.

 ---

 ## ✨ Features
 - 📦 **Two ready‑to‑use components**:
-  - `<ChatBot />` – a chat window UI with typing indicators, light/dark themes, and smooth animations.
+  - `<ChatBot />` – a customizable chat window UI with typing indicators, themes, popup/float display modes, and smooth animations.
-  - `<VoiceBot />` – a bottom‑bar voice assistant UI with recording, “thinking…”, typing transcription, and playback.
+  - `<VoiceBot />` – a voice assistant UI with recording, “thinking…”, typing transcription, and audio playback in a popup modal.
 - 🎨 **Light & Dark mode support** via a simple `darkMode` prop.
 - 🔗 **Backend integration** through a `backendUrl` prop – just point to your API endpoint.
-- ⚡ Modern, sleek UI inspired by **Google Assistant and ChatGPT**.
+- ⚡ Sleek, modern UI powered by **TailwindCSS**.
-- ♿ Accessibility‑friendly and responsive by default.
+- 🛠 Built with **TypeScript**, but works in both JS and TS projects.
+- 🔄 First‑class support for [`node-ragbot`](https://www.npmjs.com/package/node-ragbot) – a backend companion package that provides ready‑to‑use REST APIs for chat and voice.

 ---

 ## 📦 Installation

+### Frontend (React)
 ```bash
 npm install react-ragbot
 ```